+Version 17: Section 17 updated to reflect the Complaints Manager, together with the Complaints Officer and the local service, will determine the point at which a specific complainant will be considered to be habitual, unreasonably persistent and/or vexatious.
+They will also agree on the appropriate course of action.
+This will vary on a case-by-case basis.
+Full review to remain as June 2021.
 Version 16.
 Updated to include MP consent.
 Version 15: No amendments required.

-Previous versions are available from the Governance

-Administration Manager

-Policy Lead: Head of Service Engagement and Experience

-Policy Consultants: Risk Management Committee

-Clinical Directors

-Safeguarding Adults Lead Patient Safety Managers Deputy Director of Nursing

-Head of Clinical Effectiveness and Audit

-External Endorsements: The Local Authority Social Services & National Health customer care (DoH 2009)

-Services Complaints (England) Regulations 2009

-Listening, Responding, Improving: A Guide to better

-Endorsed by: Policy Scrutiny Group - 10th May 2019

-This policy has been assessed for compliance with CQC Fundamental Standards

-INDEX
+Previous vers Administratio sions are available from the Governance n Manager Policy Lead: Head of Serv vice Engagement and Experience Policy Consultants: Risk Management Committee Clinical Directors Safeguarding Adults Lead Patient Safety Managers Deputy Director of Nursing Head of Clinical Effectiveness and Audit External Endorsements: The Local Authority Social Services & National Health Services Complaints (England) Regulations 2009 esponding, Improving: A Guide to better re (DoH 2009) Endorsed by: Policy Scrutiny Group - 10 th May 2019

 Section Page

 1. Introduction 6

 1.1 Definition of a complaint and aim of this policy 7

 1.2 Who can complain?
 7

-2. Confidentiality and consent
+2. Confidentiality and consent 8

 2.1 Complaints from children and young people 8

 2.2 Complaints received on behalf of others 9

-2.3 Complaints brought by Members of Parliament (MP) on behalf
+2.3 Complaints brought by Members of Parliament (MP) on

-of constituents 9
+behalf of constituents 9

 2.4 Complaints brought by Commissioners on behalf of

 complainants 9

 3. Serious allegations and disciplinary investigations 10

 3.1 Complaints and legal action 10

 3.2 Obtaining legal advice 11

 3.3 Staff grievances 11

 4. Freedom of Information Act 200 and Data Protection Act 1998 11

 5. Time limits 11

 6. Complaints about services provided by other agencies 12

 7. Roles and Responsibilities 13

 7.1 Chief Executive 13

 7.2 Executive Team 13

 7.3 The Chairman and Non-Executive Directors 13

 7.4 Governors 13

 7.5 Clinical Directors and Locality Directors 13

-7.6 Managers (Service Managers/Nurse Consultants/Matron/Ward
+7.6 Managers (Service Managers/Nurse

-Managers) 14
+Consultants/Matron/Ward Managers) 14

 7.7 All staff 14

 7.8 The Complaints Office 14

 7.9 The Investigating Officer 15

 7.10 Special Cases 15

 8. Advocacy support 15

 9. Secondary complaints 15

 10. Cross locality complaints 15

 11. Support for staff involved in a complaint 16

-· ·

 12. Complaint resolution meetings 16

 12.1 Prior to the meeting 16

 12.2 During the meeting 17

 12.3 After the meeting 17

 12.4 Recording complaint meetings 18

 13. Media interest 18

 14. Monitoring complaints 18

 14.1 Learning from complaints 18

 14.2 Internal evaluation of the complaints process 19

 14.3 External evaluation of the complaints process 19

-Training 19
+15. Training 19

-Complaints process 16.1 Service level concerns 16.2 Informal complaints - local resolution 16.3 Formal complaints 20 20 20 21-23
+16. Complaints process 16.1 Service level concerns 16.2 Informal complaints - local resolution 16.3 Formal complaints 20 20 20 21-23

-Habitual, vexatious and unreasonably persistent complainants 23-27
+17. Habitual, vexatious and unreasonably persistent complainants 23-27

-Informal complaints flowchart 28
+Appendix 1 Informal complaints flowchart 28

-Formal complaints flowchart
+Appendix 2 Formal complaints flowchart 29

-Complaint file documentation 30
+Appendix 3 Complaint file documentation 30

-Local resolution flowchart 31
+Appendix 4 Local resolution flowchart 31

-Example acknowledgement letter 32
+Appendix 5 Example acknowledgement letter 32

-Advocacy contact details 33
+Appendix 6 Advocacy contact details 33

-Guidance on the resolution of verbal/informal complaints for front line staff 34-36
+Appendix 7 Guidance on the resolution of verbal/informal complaints for front line staff 34-36

-Guidance for Governors 37
+Appendix 8 Guidance for Governors 37

-Investigating Officers Report 38-39
+Appendix 9 Investigating Officers Report 38-39

-Guidance on completing an action plan on Datix 40
+Appendix10 Guidance on completing an action plan on Datix 40

-Consent flowchart for complaints and concerns 43
+Appendix11 Consent flowchart for complaints and concerns 43

-Tabular Timeline 44
+Appendix 12 Tabular Timeline 44

-Fishbone Diagram 45
+Appendix 13 Fishbone Diagram 45

-Comments/Feedback form 46

-Equality Impact Assessment 47-48
+Equality Impact Assessment 46-47

-Complaints process 16.1 Service level concerns 16.2 Informal complaints - local resolution 16.3 Formal complaints Habitual, vexatious and unreasonably persistent complainants Informal complaints flowchart Formal complaints flowchart Complaint file documentation Local resolution flowchart Example acknowledgement letter Advocacy contact details Guidance on the resolution of verbal/informal complaints for front line staff Guidance for Governors Investigating Officers Report Guidance on completing an action plan on Datix Consent flowchart for complaints and concerns Tabular Timeline Fishbone Diagram Comments/Feedback form